kaaengine/kaa/docs/reference/nodes.rst

         my_sprite = Sprite(os.path.join('assets', 'gfx', 'arrow.png')  # create a sprite from image file
         self.node = Node(position=Vector(100, 100), sprite=my_sprite))  # create a Node at (100, 100) with the sprite
         self.node.origin_alignment = Alignment.center # this makes the (100, 100) position be at the center of the sprite
-        self.root.add_child(self.node)  # until you add the Node to the Scene it won't not show up on the screen!
+        self.root.add_child(self.node)  # until you add the Node to the Scene it won't show up on the screen!

     Example 2 - a node with frame by frame animation running in an infinite loop: